SpekkoRice/root-bot/README.md

 | Slack Workspace Events    |   NOT SO SOON |
 | Slack RTM API Integration |   NOT SO SOON |

-# ISSUE SUBMITIONS
+# Issue Submission
 Please submit an issue if you've found something wrong / broken or you're getting some weird ass errors.

-# CONTRIBUTIONS
+# Contributions
 It's simple:
  - Fork the repo
  - Make your changes